nfdi4plants/nfdi4plants.github.io/src/content/news/2024-07-29-nfdi-collaborations.md

 ---
 date: 2024-07-29
 title: Second overview of NFDI collaborations published
-previewText: The National Research Data Infrastructure (NFDI) in Germany has established itself and now comprises 26 consortia covering various disciplines.
+description: The National Research Data Infrastructure (NFDI) in Germany has established itself and now comprises 26 consortia covering various disciplines.
 The main aim of the NFDI is to establish a cross-disciplinary research data infrastructure and to make scientific research more efficient.
 The initiative thus contributes to strengthening the research landscape in Germany and creates a solid foundation for future scientific breakthroughs.
 An overview from January 2023 described the extensive collaborative activities...
 highlight: false
 ---
 The National Research Data Infrastructure (NFDI) in Germany has established itself and now comprises 26 consortia covering various disciplines.
 The main aim of the NFDI is to establish a cross-disciplinary research data infrastructure and to make scientific research more efficient.
 The initiative thus contributes to strengthening the research landscape in Germany and creates a solid foundation for future scientific breakthroughs.